tbenade/wercker-devcenter/source/articles/werckerjson/intro.md

     }

 By utilizing the `custom steps` directive we can add any build steps we might like, in this case exporting some language settings and compiling our `less` stylesheets.
 We also add a `post-deploy test` directive to see if our application is running through a `curl` command.

+## Other directives

-Other clauses available in `wercker.json`:
+Wercker supports several other directives available in `wercker.json`:

     {